williamjacksn/hymns/README.md

 * Print pages 1&ndash;2 to replace pages 1&ndash;2 in your existing copy.
 * Print pages 71&ndash;84 to insert after page 70 in your existing copy.
 * Print pages 95&ndash;99 to replace pages 81&ndash;83 in your existing copy.

-## Downloaded files

-Any files that need to be downloaded to generate the final PDF will be saved in a directory named `.local/cache` inside the current directory.
-If files already exist in the cache folder, they will not be downloaded again.

-You can safely delete this folder and everything in it.
-The next time you use this tool, the files will be downloaded again.